craftcms/docs/docs/5.x/reference/twig/functions.md

 ## `encodeUrl`

 Ensures a URL contains only ASCII characters.
-The underlying <craft\helpers\UrlHelper::encodeUrl()> function is automatically called by Craft’s internal redirection logic.
+The underlying <craft5:craft\helpers\UrlHelper::encodeUrl()> function is automatically called by Craft’s internal redirection logic.
 This is typically only required when using a URL in an HTTP header.
 Supposing we have a URL with accented characters like `https://my-project.ddev.site/pages/åbçdé`…

 ```twig
 {# …unencoded output leads to garbled characters, and won’t resolve if requested: #}